Frosted Oatmeal Cookies

 - White sprinkles, optional

 - Cream butter and brown sugar until light and fluffy.
 Beat in eggs.
 In another bowl, whisk next seven ingredients; gradually beat into creamed mixture.
 Stir in raisins and, if desired, pecans.
 Divide dough in half.
-Shape each into a disk; wrap in plastic.
+Shape each into a disk; cover.
 Refrigerate until firm enough to roll, about 1 hour.

 - Preheat oven to 350°.
 On a lightly floured surface, roll each portion of dough to 1/4-in. thickness.
 Cut with a floured 2-3/4-in. round cookie cutter.
 Place 2 in. apart on greased baking sheets.
 Bake until light brown, 7-9 minutes.
 Cool 2 minutes before removing from pans to wire racks to cool completely.

 - For frosting, beat confectioners' sugar, butter and enough milk to reach spreading consistency.
 Spread over cookies.
 If desired, top with white sprinkles.

 Nutrition Facts1 cookie: 164 calories, 5g fat (3g saturated fat), 20mg cholesterol, 116mg sodium, 29g carbohydrate (22g sugars, 1g fiber), 1g protein.

 Originally published as OATMEAL COOKIES in Ultimate Cookie Swap Bookazine 2017